lucapette/website/content/writing/my-programming-principles.md

 I now have a basic map I can use to look around the codebase.
 I often repeat the process a few times before I start making any change.

+What I like the most about this principle is how trivial it sounds when I describe it and how helpful it is when I use it.

 ### Facts > Assumptions

-This principle reminds of me of something I say pretty often:
+I often say:

 > Common sense is not so common

-It is just common sense that facts are much more relevant that assumptions, isn't it?
+It is common sense facts are much more relevant that assumptions, isn't it?
 Well, I've been bitten by the wrong assumption (sometimes, I probably deserved it, more than one) many many times.
-Most of the bugs I fixed in my life were children of miscommunication.
-That's nothing more than two parties assuming what something means without fact-checking they agree.
+For example, most of the bugs I fixed were an effect of miscommunication which is nothing more than two parties assuming what something means without fact-checking they agree.
 Fixing a bug is aligning the code with the facts.

 It's not a coincidence I'm mentioning bugs right now.
-This principle is my guide when debugging code.
-The process is this:
-I read the code.
-I know there's a bug there.
-If I can't find it by just reading it, this principle comes to rescue: somewhere in the list of facts I know about this piece of code there's at least one item I'm calling fact but it's an assumption instead.
-I move one abstraction layer so to speak.
-I start debugging my facts which can have two outcomes:
+This principle guides my debugging sessions.
+It goes like this: I read the code, I know there's a bug there.
+If I can't find the bug by just looking at the code, this principle comes to rescue: somewhere in the list of facts I know about this code there's at least one thing I'm considering fact but it's actually an assumption.
+Then I move one abstraction layer away from the code.
+I start debugging my facts:

-- I find the fake fact.
-That oftens means I also found the bug.
+- I find the "fake fact".
+Often I immediately find the bug too.
 Especially when I was the author of the code I'm reading.
 It's kind of obvious in a way.
 The bug was there precisely because I thought the code I wrote did X while in reality it did Y.
 - All the facts are true.
-I have to expand the search.
-The bug is a little outside of the current scope of my search.
+It means I have to go down one layer again, expand the search, collect more facts, start debugging the facts again.

 I apply this principle to performance improvement as well.
-Early in my career, I had the tendency to guess which part of, say, an endpoint was slow.
+Early in my career, I had the tendency to guess what made, say, an endpoint slow.
 Sometimes I even changed some code without measuring anything.
 When I think about it now, it makes me smile "oh how young I was back then!".
 The guessing game was stimulating but I had to abandon it because the facts (ah!) were showing me it was a waste of time.
-I was wrong pretty often but not only that, I also often found the results of my benchmarks so counter-intuitive I could only conclude that the best approach is to measure everything.
-I don't even ask myself any more which part may be slow now.
-After all, measuring is all about the facts.
+I was wrong pretty often and, not only that, I also often found the results of my benchmarks so counter-intuitive I could only conclude that the best approach is to measure everything.
+Now I don't even ask myself what makes some code slow.
+I measure everything, I want the facts.

 ## Starting from scratch

 Since it's less common, I feel privileged (or unlucky.
-It depends on the day honestly) I have been in change of brand new, years long, projects multiple times in the past 15 years or so.
-While these experiences were all different because they involved each time a different team and a different company, I had to start from scratch in all of them.
-So I have had the opportunity what worked for me and what didn't.
-The following principles are a summary of what worked.
+It depends on the day honestly) I have been in charge of brand new, multi-year, projects many times in the past 15 years.
+These projects were all different, they involved each time a different team and a different company.
+But the fact I had to start from scratch in all of them has given me the opportunity to try things out and see what worked and what didn't.
+The following principles are my favourite parts of what worked.

 ### Docs driven development

 More than a decade ago, I run into [readme driven development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
-I was happy to see I could give a name to something I had started doing a couple of years before.
-Since then, I tweaked the name of the principle to a more generic "docs driven development" because it's a little more general and flexible.
-The idea is to write documentation as you already had finished the system.
-It is the system design equivalent of writing [the code you'd like to use](#write-the-code-youd-like-to-use).
+I was happy I could give a name to something I had been already doing for a few years.
+Since then, I tweaked the name of the principle to a more generic "docs driven development".
+It's a little more general and flexible.
+The idea is to write documentation for a system as the system was already done.
+This principle applies the ideas of [the code you'd like to use](#write-the-code-youd-like-to-use) to system design.

-Writing the docs before writing a single line of code is a great way to shade some light on the problem you're trying to solve.
-The beauty, and the irony, of this process is that I write the docs first so I can create some constraints for myself.
-Good, consciously chosen constraints are the foundation of any design.
+Documenting a system before building it is a design technique.
+The beauty, and the irony, of this approach is that I write the docs first so I can put some constraints in place and reflect on their consequences with a low effort.
+Consciously chosen constraints are the foundation of good design.

 What kind of document, how long or how detailed it should be is too project-dependent so it's hard to provide concrete examples.
-There are some things though I always want to cover:
+There are some things though I have in any document:

 - __Scope__
   : I write down what the goals of the project are.
 When it's done, what will this system do?
-Even more interesting sometimes, what won't?
-  Answering these questions draws some boundaries so it becomes a little easier to stay on track and not to get lost.
+Even more interesting, what won't it do?
+Answering these questions gives me some boundaries so I can stay on track and focus on the essential.
 - __Organization__
   : A few diagrams go a long way.
-I draw some to get a sense of how to split responsibilities between among the different parts.
+I sketch a few to get a sense of how to split responsibilities between among the different parts.
 What the highest level building block of the system should be.
 - __Prioritization__
-  : I write down the order in which I imagine it makes most sense to build things.
+  : I write down the order in which it makes most sense to build things.
 Depending on how the system is organized, I write down what can be parallelised.

 If I'm working in a team, this document also functions as a hub for async collaboration.
 I want to make sure we're on the same page before we move from